| CONFUCIUSLife and Deeds

 of Confucius passed down by his disciples, but their authenticity

+as being directly from Confucius is a matter of speculation.
 The last couple of years of the master's life must have been

 bitter ones considering the number of deaths among his close